 Be it buttne, chestne, neckne, or backne, body breakouts happen—there’s no denying it.
 The good news?
 Treating it can *usually* be accomplished by making a few lifestyle changes (read: clean towels, shower after sweating) and incorporating one of the best acne body washes into your routine.
 “Benzoyl peroxide, salicylic acid, and glycolic acid washes are very helpful,” explains board-certified dermatologist Dr. Karan Lal.
 “They loosen up the skin cells that contribute to acne.”
-With time, and regular use, these active ingredients will clear out the gunk, reduce bacteria, regulate oil, and inevitably get rid of blackheads and pimples.
+With time, and regular use, these active ingredients will clear out the pores, reduce bacteria, regulate oil, and inevitably get rid of blackheads and pimples.

-For a while, Neutrogena’s Pink Grapefruit Acne Body Wash, which is formulated with salicylic acid, was the one and only go-to.
+For a while, Neutrogena’s Pink Grapefruit Acne Body Wash, which is formulated with salicylic acid, was the primary go-to.
 Thanks to the body care boom, that’s no longer the case (although it’s still one of the best out there).
 Now, the drugstore aisle, Sephora shelves, and online retailers have dozens upon dozens of options to choose from.
 So, which ones deserve a spot in your shower?
 To answer that question, we’ve rounded up the best acne body washes of all time.

 To get more recommendations on how to treat acne, check out our favorite spot treatments and the best face washes for acne-prone skin.